Posted on August 21, 2022 and last updated on February 12, 2025

 At the top of this steep section, turn left to check out the side trail that brings you to a pointed boulder with nice views.
 Once you return to the main trail, you’ll climb a bit more to a ridge, arriving at the summit in about a half mile.

-The path is faint but visible the entire way to the last chairlift station.
-You’ll follow Upper Fitzgerald most of the way.
-The first three-fourths are steadily steep, and then it gets considerably steeper closer to the summit.
-You’ll find the woods path behind the highest chairlift.
-It is not marked but easy to follow.
-In roughly 0.3 miles, you’ll reach the first open views of the summit ridge.
-I hiked this trail in the rain and the path was at times incredibly soggy, mushy, mossy, and weedy—I wonder if it may be wet in areas even on dry days.
+The first three-fourths of this route are steadily steep, and then it gets considerably steeper closer to the summit.
+Hike up Fitzgerald for about half a mile, and then transition to East Branch — the two ski runs intersect just above the chairlift station.
+In roughly 0.3 miles, you’ll reach the first views.
+The summit is another 1.2 miles or so farther.
+I hiked the trail in the rain and the path was at times incredibly soggy, mushy, mossy, and weedy — I wonder if it may be wet in areas even on dry days.

 Directions: From Greenville, go west on Route 15 for about 3.5 miles.
 Turn left onto North Road.
 Drive roughly 1.5 miles down the dirt road to the parking area and trailhead on the right.
 There will be a sign for the trail.
 If you’re starting from Big Squaw ski area, I recommend following the driveway all the way to the locked gate.
 Park at the side of the road and continue by foot the remainder of the drive.
 You’ll pass an old, decrepit hotel or lodge — and you’ll catch the herd path on the ski slop adjacent to the old pool.
 The path is faint but visible the entire way to the last chairlift station.